Jen on the Issues

 I believe climate change is real and if not addressed, will impact future generations.
 As a large landowner and user of resources, it is important for the district to not only teach our children about environmental impact, but to also take action by examination of alternative energy sources and reduction of the carbon footprint, working to decrease waste, and adding to the tree canopy.

 Regional Equity: All students in the district deserve access to the same educational opportunity no matter their zip code.
 Like society, our district has issues between those that have and those that have not.
-Ensuring all student have access to district programs, classes, and opportunity is essential.
+Ensuring all students have access to district programs, classes, and opportunity is essential.
+I am proud that during my term, we have made Equity a core value of the organization and have undergone equity reviews of programs, staffing models, and opportunities, including Equity Based Budgeting.

 Disproportionate Discipline: It is important to continue to work on how discipline and rewards are administrated.
 Not only are programs for trauma informed care and social emotional wellness important for our staff to learn, but they also need to explore and receive tools on how to handle their own implicit bias.
 Working on both will help the district decrease disproportionate discipline of black boys, and help to interrupt the school-to-prison pipeline.

-LGBTQ: As a Diversity & Inclusion professional, I advocate for equality and inclusion of all people.
+LGBTQIA+: As a Diversity, Equity, & Inclusion professional, I advocate for equality and inclusion of all people.
 School should be a safe and welcoming environment for all students and employees.
 While Ohio law does not offer a protected status for transgender individuals, it has been the policy of the Columbus Board of Education to protect gender identify or expression under CCS EEO Policy for both students and employees.
-I am fully supportive of this policy and will work to strengthen, clarify, and provide even more support for LGBTQ individuals.
+I am fully supportive of this policy and will work to strengthen, clarify, and provide even more support for LGBTQIA+ individuals.
 I also believe we can improve conversations around this topic for both students and teachers, promoting a better educational/ working culture.
+During my term, I am proud that our District is a sponsor of the Columbus Stonewall Pride Parade and we have advocated on behalf of LGBTQIA+ students and community to protect their rights in the classroom, on the athletic field, and in the community.

 Labor & Contracting